Piyush5784/todoApp/README.md

 # MERN Todo App

 A simple Todo application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-Users can create, edit, update, and delete(CRUD) their todo lists.
+Users can create, edit, update, and delete(CRUD) their todo lists.Used Tailwind for Styling,responsive design.

 ## Table of Contents
 - [Features](#features)